elisethon/turtlebot3_manipulation_MAS500_Spring25/README.md

 | `Sensor_liquid_classification.cpp` | Manipulator takes the sensor to classify the liquid at a predefined location           | `src/turtlebot3_manipulator_mass500/scr/` |
 | `adc_publisher.py`                 | Publishes analog sensor signals                                                        | `src/analog_sensor/analog_sensor/`        |

+# If Wanting to Use
+**If wanting to use this repository for the TurtleBot3 Waffle Pi in combination with the OpenManipulator-X*: Follow the [guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/), but clone this repository instead of the one described when running the [manipulator and robot platform in tandem](https://emanual.robotis.com/docs/en/platform/turtlebot3/manipulation/#manipulation).
+Make sure to clone the other repositories and dowload packages as described by the guid.